 To keep things from sliding around, line the shelves with your plates, etc. with this liner.

-Bonnie uses bins like these in various sizes to hold spices and dry foods in the cabinets.
+Bonnie uses bins like these in various sizes, both plastic and cloth to hold spices and dry foods, as well as other kitchen essentials, in the cabinets.
 It keeps them from sliding all over the place and makes the food easy to get out.

 Make sure whatever you get is RV safe.
 The materials used in RV construction are not the same as normal house construction.
 We use Method cleaners and they work pretty well.
 You can get them at Target if you don’t shop Amazon Prime Pantry.